 - Log on to the Quick BI console.

-- Select page_source_target_state, and click Create Dashboard.
-The dashboard editing page is displayed.
+- Select the page_source_target_state dataset and click Create Dashboard.

 - Click Update.
 The system automatically updates the chart.

-- On the Style tab, you can edit the title and layout of the chart.
+- On the Style tab, you can set Show Title and Layout.